Rules and Bylaws of the Michigan Democratic Jewish Caucus

 Section 1.
 Election Procedure.
 The General Michigan Democratic Jewish Caucus meeting conducted at the Michigan Democratic Party Spring Convention of each odd-numbered year shall elect all voting members of the Executive Board, including: Chair, Treasurer, Secretary, Vice Chair of Political Affairs, Vice Chair of Membership and Outreach, Vice Chair of Events & Programming, Vice Chair of Finance.
 The elected members shall take office after a two-month transition period following the Michigan Democratic Jewish Caucus election.

-Section 3.
+Section 4.
 Notification of Election.
 The Election Administrator will notify all regular members of the Michigan Democratic Jewish Caucus of an upcoming election.
-The Election Administrator will be required to send out notification at least four (4) weeks prior to the election.
+The Election Administrator will be required to send out notification at least eight (8) weeks prior to a regularly-scheduled election.
 The Political Committee will conduct and oversee the election process.
+If no Political Committee exists at the time of notification, the Executive Board will oversee the election process.
 The election date shall be within thirty (30) days from the initial election notification.

-Section 4.
+Section 5.
 Candidate Qualifications.
-Individuals seeking election to an Officer position must identify as Jewish and must have been regular dues-paying members of the Michigan Democratic Jewish Caucus for at least one year prior to the Michigan Democratic Party Spring Convention to be eligible for election.
+Individuals seeking election to an Officer position must identify as Jewish and must have been regular dues-paying members of the Michigan Democratic Jewish Caucus for at least six months prior to the date of the election to be eligible.

-Section 5.
+Section 6.
 Election Process.
 Ranked-choice, instant-runoff balloting will be held for each office to which more than two candidates seek election.
-A candidate running uncontested for any office shall be declared elected.

-Section 7.
+Section 8.
 Disputed Elections.
-In case of disputes over election results, the Political Committee shall seek the advice of the MDP.
+In case of disputes over election results, the Election Administrator shall seek the advice of the MDP.

 ARTICLE VIII: REMOVAL OF OFFICERS OR EXECUTIVE BOARD MEMBERS